 Here are four cheap Carfax alternatives for absolutely free car history report VIN check:

 1. NICB – National Insurance Crime Bureau

 The National Insurance Crime Bureau is has a straightforward search tool.
-The NICB VIN search tool will report the following about your vehicle:
+The NICB VIN search free tool will report the following about your vehicle: